Package ‘misha’ - User Manual

 Genomic Database

 Genomic Database starts with a root (also frequently referred as GROOT), i.e. top directory containing certain subdirectories and files.
-A new database can be created using gdb.create function.
-This is the easiest way to do it.
+A new database can be created using gdb.create_genome and gdb.create functions.
+This is the easiest way to do it, see the “Genomes” vignette for more details.
 One can also build a database manually by generating all the necessary components that will be described later in this document.

 Before the data in a Genomic Database can be accessed one must establish connection with it by calling gdb.init function.
 On launch the package connects to a Genomic Database located in PACKAGEDIR/trackdb/test which serves all the examples in the reference manual.